SirTimme/alpagotchi/README.md

 | language                      | Sets the bots' language within a guild          |

 ## Self-hosting
-Alpagotchi provides a docker image to host it yourself.
-The docker image can be found on [dockerhub](https://hub.docker.com/r/alpagotchi/discord-bot).

 > [!IMPORTANT]
 > This directory structure is needed for Alpagotchi to run: